Oscar (bionic cat): Biography

-New feet

 Oscar's owners did a lot of "soul-searching" before deciding to go ahead with the operation.
 Kate Allan later said that the cause for her uncertainty was that the kind of operation planned had never been done before.
 Although the operation carried out by Noel Fitzpatrick was a world first, it mimics a natural process, being similar to the way deer grow antler bones, in the manner that the implants grow through the skin.
 The implants were both custom-made to fit into holes drilled into Oscar's ankle bones.
 They are known as intraosseous transcutaneous amputation prosthetics (ITAPs) and were developed by Professor Gordon Blunn and Dr. Catherine Pendegrass of University College London's Centre for Biomedical Engineering.
 They have a honeycomb structure which enables skin to bond with the implant to prevent infection.
 The implants are placed into the drilled holes which then allow for a "sock" to be fitted over them.

 The ITAP technology is currently being tested on humans and a prosthetic has been made for a woman injured in the July 2005 London bombings.
 Fitzpatrick has said he would welcome a collaborative approach with other surgeons working on human amputations.

-Snapped prosthesis

-In August 2012, as a result of a reoccurring infection in Oscar's right ankle, the ITAP snapped at the point where the titanium rod exits his stump.
+In August 2012, as a result of a reoccurring infection in Oscar's right ankle, the ITAP snapped at the point where the titanium rod exited his stump.
 Peter Haworth of New Era Veterinary Hospital, Jersey, once again made Oscar comfortable while possible treatment options were explored.
 Oscar returned to Fitzpatrick Referrals in 2013 where veterinary surgeon Noel Fitzpatrick performed a 2-hour operation to implant a Perfits (Percutaneous Fixation to Skeleton) amputation endoprosthesis directly into Oscar's shinbone.
 A new exoprosthesis – or foot – needed to be developed for Oscar, as the removal of his ankle meant he could no longer wear a blade.

-Television

-The Bionic Vet
+Oscar died in July 2025, at the age of 18.

+In media

 The Bionic Vet is a BBC documentary following the work of Fitzpatrick which aired on BBC1 on 30 June 2010.
 The programme showed Oscar walking with prototype feet made for him by engineers at Salford University.
 Footage not shown on the programme of Oscar with a later set of better-designed feet was uploaded on to YouTube on 18 June 2010.

 An update video with the vet involved showed Oscar's new feet and explained how they are designed to snap at a break point on the 'blade' rather than within the foot if he gets into difficulty.

-The Supervet

 An update on Oscar's progress was given in the Channel 4 television series The Supervet.
 The television series follows the work of veterinary surgeon Noel Fitzpatrick and his practice Fitzpatrick Referrals.
 In Episode 1, broadcast on 7 May 2014, Vet Noel Fitzpatrick was shown fitting Oscar with his new foot following his recent surgery to replace the snapped ITAP.